-Our study aimed at (1) assessing the effects of the local landscape on bat activity and movement behaviour and consequently on road collision risks, (2) disentangling the roles of density and movement behaviour in collision risks, (3) determining how the orientation of linear vegetation affects the orientation of bat trajectories, to provide guidance for mitigation measures and (4) providing a proxy for species susceptibility to road collisions independently of their population sizes.
+The aim of our study was to assess the effects of the local habitat, coupled with bat density and movement patterns, on road collision risks.
 In order to provide species-specific answers, our analyses were mostly performed at the species level, using the guild level only for species with small sample sizes.
+In addition, one of our goals was to provide a proxy for bat guilds susceptibility to road collisions independently of their population sizes.
 We used acoustic monitoring to detect bat passes and car passes, and acoustic flight path tracking to locate bat echolocation calls in three dimensions.
 This method allows reconstructing three-dimensional flight paths, and then model separately: (1) bat species density, (2) a probability of flight at collision risk, (3) a probability of bat-vehicle co-occurrence and (4) a probability to fly parallel or perpendicular to the road.

-Concerning the response variables, we expected bat density to be the main factor influencing collision risks in some contexts (for example at tree rows along streams, which are rich in insects), but we expected the proportion of individuals flying in the zone at collision risks to be the main factor in other contexts (especially in forested areas, possibly forcing bats to fly over the road).
-Concerning explicative variables, we expected (1) a higher bat density at good quality habitats (i.e. tree rows near streams and tall trees) and at roads with a lower traffic rate, (2) a higher proportion of individuals in the zone at collision risk when vegetation grows closer to the road and in habitats with dense vegetation at each side of the road compared to habitats without trees, (3) a correlation between the orientation of bat trajectories and the orientation of linear vegetation (Holderied, 2006; Kalcounis-Rueppell et al., 2013; Limpens and Kapteyn, 1991), (4) a larger proportion of individuals flying in the zone at collision risk for short-range echolocators than for mid-range echolocators and long-range echolocators, reflecting the vertical niches of those species (Roemer et al., 2019).
+We expected bat density to be the main factor influencing collision risks in some contexts (for example in habitats classified as favourable for bat foraging and commuting such as forests and riparian habitats) (Gaisler et al., 2009; Lesiński, 2007; Medinas et al., 2019, 2013)), but we expected the proportion of individuals flying in the zone at collision risks to be the main factor in other contexts (especially in forested areas and when vegetation grows closer to the road, acting as a conduit (Kalcounis-Rueppell et al., 2013) and possibly forcing bats to fly over the road).
+In addition, we expected a correlation between the orientation of bat trajectories and the orientation of linear vegetation (Holderied, 2006; Kalcounis-Rueppell et al., 2013; Limpens and Kapteyn, 1991) and a larger proportion of individuals flying in the zone at collision risk for short-range echolocators than for mid-range echolocators and long-range echolocators, reflecting the vertical niches of those species (Roemer et al., 2019).

 Material and Methods